JasperV1311/Reproducible-Coding-Practices/README.md

 ### Options
 #### Option A: pre-specificied dataset
+We have prepared two notebooks in `Python` and `R`:

+* `part1a_python.ipynb`
+* `part1a_r.Rmd`

-We have prepared a notebook in `Python` and `R`.
-This notebook creates a model for the *Estimation of Obesity Levels Based On Eating Habits and Physical Condition* dataset ((Mendoza Palechor and De la Hoz Manotas)[https://doi.org/10.1016/j.dib.2019.104344] and (UC Irvine ML repository)[https://doi.org/10.24432/C5H31Z]).
+These notebooks create a model for the *Estimation of Obesity Levels Based On Eating Habits and Physical Condition* dataset ([Mendoza Palechor and De la Hoz Manotas](https://doi.org/10.1016/j.dib.2019.104344) and [UC Irvine ML repository](https://doi.org/10.24432/C5H31Z)).
 The code we provide you is very simple and misses important coding practices.
-If you choose this option we ask you to improve the code in this notebook using the lessons from this course.
+If you choose this option we ask you to pick *one* of these noteboekks and improve the code using the lessons from this course.
+Think about things like modularity, logging, error messages, documentation, tests, dependencies, packaging and version control.

 #### Option B: your own project
 You can also choose to implement lessons from this course in one of your own (current) projects.